 Approximate cost: $488,000 from the Great Lakes Restoration Initiative

-Key partners (public and private): The National Oceanic and Atmospheric Administration, the U.S. Environmental Protection Agency, David Johnson, the Red Cliff Band of Lake Superior Chippewa and the Bayfield Regional Conservancy.
+Key partners: Great Lakes Restoration Initiative, the National Oceanic and Atmospheric Administration, the U.S. Environmental Protection Agency, David Johnson, the Red Cliff Band of Lake Superior Chippewa and the Bayfield Regional Conservancy

-Results and accomplishments: The project preserved a globally significant forest and a quarter-mile of pristine Lake Superior shoreline; increased public access to Lake Superior and the Apostle Islands; and protects water quality in Lake Superior’s Frog Bay.
+The project preserved a globally significant forest and a quarter-mile of pristine Lake Superior shoreline and increased public access to Lake Superior and the Apostle Islands.
+Additionally, the project protects water quality in Lake Superior’s Frog Bay.